ainc/ainc-2018/_blog/why-senior-devs-should-consider-leading-a-bootcamp.md

 A being descends from an unidentified flying object and gives you this blog post.
 Do you…\
 \
-A) Share and encourage others to enroll in the Awesome Inc Web Developer Bootcamp
+A) Share it and encourage others to enroll in the [Awesome Inc Web Developer Bootcamp](https://www.awesomeinc.org/bootcamp)

-B) Comment below with your mentor linked to a LinkedIn Profile with a message saying “Thank You”.
+B) Share it on LinkedIn and tag your mentor with a message saying “Thank You”.